killermann/facilitator-cards/content/cards/thinking-feeling.md

 prop_1: "None"
 prop_2: ""
 prop_3: ""
 explanation: "Regarding a particular concept, or in response to a prompt or question, ask each participant to share one thing they are thinking and one thing they are feeling.
-For example, \"We\'d like to hear one thing you\'re thinking, with your brain or logic; and one you\'re feeling, with your heart or emotions.\""
+For example, \"We\'d like to hear one thing you\'re thinking (with your brain or logic) and one you\'re feeling (with your heart or emotions).\""
 longer_context: ""
 external_link: ""
 general_notes: ""